macOS Unified Log Collection

 1. Grant minimal necessary permissions for log access

-2. Use Full Disk Access only when required for comprehensive monitoring
+2. Use Full Disk Access only when required for full system log monitoring

 3. Filter sensitive subsystems appropriately for compliance